plunify/InTime/docs/quickstart.md

 ![Status of each strategy as the job progresses](images/quickstart/see_generated_strategies.png)

-### What is InTime doing?
+!!!
+Note "What is InTime doing?"
     a.
 Analyze the design locally.
 If it is the first time, compile the design once, otherwise re-use existing results.
     b.
 From the database, extract related learning data from previous builds.
     c.
-Generate strategies according to the Runs Per Round and assign a new Job ID.
+Generate strategies according to the Runs Per Round and assign a new **Job ID**.
     d.
-Look for available servers.
+Replicate and distribute the project (to 1 or many machines) to compile.
     e.
-Replicate and distribute the project for the servers to compile.
+When done, extract the results and clean up temporary files.

-f.
-After compilation, extract the results and delete temporary files.
-If any compilation exceeds the maximum specified runtime, stop it and clean up.
+Refer to the InTime [Flow Overview](intime_flow.md) for more details.

 ---